nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: All events listed using the `listEvents` command.
 At least one event in the event list.
 There should be at least one participant enrolled in the event.
    2. Test case: `showParticipants 1`<br>
-      Expected: List of participants in the event is shown in the status message.
+      Expected: The list of participants in the event is shown in the status message.

 ### Saving data